0M3REXE/30-Day-Micro-Projects/README.md

-# 30-Day Micro Projects
+# 30 Micro Projects
-Welcome to my 30 Day Micro Projects Challenge!
+Welcome to my 30 Micro Projects Challenge!

-This repository is a collection of small-scale projects I've created to enhance my programming and cybersecurity skills.
+This repository is a collection of 30 small-scale projects I've created to enhance my programming and cybersecurity skills.
 Each project aims to help me progressively develop my abilities.

 ## Projects
 1. Password Generator: Create a tool that generates secure passwords.